 The Cao Dai religion, also known as Caodaism, is a distinctly southern religion of Vietnam.
 Founded in Tay Ninh in 1926 by a Vietnamese official working for the French administration, the religion is unique in worshipping their deity Cao Dai, as well as honoring a range of figures such as Buddha, Jesus Christ, Muhammad, Confucius, Julius Caesar, and more.

 The Cao Dai Great Temple, situated within the Cao Dai Holy See, is the grandest of all Caodaist temples and serves as a center for pilgrimage and worship.
 As peculiar as the religion itself, the temple’s cathedral-like layout and colorful wall and ceiling decorations present a blend of architectural styles that intrigues both the mind and eyes.

 Coming here, you are promised a visual feast as you admire the gorgeous exterior and interior of the temple.
 For those passionate about discovering new cultures and religions, you can relish the opportunity to watch Caodaists carry out their daily ceremonies in dozens.

 The Cao Dai Great Temple is roughly 55 kilometers away from the Cu Chi tunnels, making it a great addition to your away-from-Saigon trip.
 To learn more about the temple, check out our Cao Dai Temples article!

 V. Travel with us

 Ready to dive into the depths of the Cu Chi tunnels?
-Book a tour with Luxury Travel to get the best out of your trip.
+Book a tour with Lux Travel DMC to get the best out of your trip.
 We offer custom-made tour itineraries tailored to your demands, along with premium services that cater to your every need and unique cultural insights and experiences from our seasoned guides.